gschorkopf/four_point_play/source/_posts/2014-09-17-hand-rolling-user-authorization.markdown

 <h3>The Task at Hand</h3>

 Let's say our app, I don't know, <a href="http://www.github.com/gschorkopf/frolfr/" target="_blank">keeps track of disc golf scorecards</a>.
-Each scorecard has many (usually 18) "turns," which is representative of a set of shots on a given hole for a given course.
+Each scorecard has many (usually 18) "turns", which is an object that contains the number of shots and par for a given hole on a given course.
 Let's say the object looks something like this:

 ```ruby
 # db/schema.rb